pixop/video-compare/README.md

     video-compare -w 1280x720 video1.mp4 video2.mp4

+Size the window based on the usable bounds of the display while maintaining the video’s aspect ratio.
+This option automatically scales the video to fit within the display's usable area, accommodating elements like taskbars or OS menus without overlapping.
+Ideal for maximizing the viewing area while keeping the video dimensions proportional to the screen:

+    video-compare -W video1.mp4 video2.mp4

 Automatic in-buffer loop playback, triggered when the buffer fills or end-of-file is reached, streamlines video analysis by eliminating the need for manual replay initiation (bidirectional "ping-pong" mode, `pp`, is also available):